aindong/ai-startup/README.md

 The frontend application is located in `apps/frontend`.
 It uses:
 - Vite for development and building
-- Radix UI for components and theming
+- Tailwind CSS for styling and components
+- Socket.io client for real-time communication
-- TypeScript for type safety
+- React Query for data fetching
-- CSS Modules for styling
+- Canvas API for rendering

 ### Backend Development